StellarSand/privacy-settings/Privacy Settings/Google-Chrome-Mobile.md

     Example: For Quad9, enter https://dns.quad9.net/dns-query

-- "Do Not Track": On
+- Send a "Do Not Track" request: On
 - Privacy Sandbox (Does not apply to Ungoogled Chromium) >
   - Trials: Off